d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 ## Dynamic Programming

-This subsection serves to illustrate the dynamic programming problem.
+This section serves to illustrate the dynamic programming problem.
 The specific technical details do not matter for understanding the deep learning counterpart but they help in motivating why one might use deep learning and why one might pick specific architectures.

-If we want to solve the problem using graphical models we could for instance design a latent variable model as following.
+If we want to solve the problem using graphical models we could for instance design a latent variable model as follows.
 We assume that there exists some latent variable $h_t$ which governs the emissions $x_t$ that we observe via $p(x_t \mid h_t)$.
 Moreover, the transitions $h_t \to h_{t+1}$ are given by some state transition probability $p(h_t+1 \mid h_{t})$.
-The graphical model then looks as following:
+The graphical model then looks as follows:

 ![ Hidden Markov Model. ](../img/hmm.svg)

-Thus, for a sequence of $T$ observations we have the following joint probability distribution over the observed and the hidden states:
+Thus, for a sequence of $T$ observations we have the following joint probability distribution over observed and hidden states:

 $$p(x,h) = p(h_1) p(x_1 \mid h_1) \prod_{t=2}^T p(h_t \mid h_{t-1}) p(x_t \mid h_t).$$